ScottArbeit/Grace/docs/Frequently asked questions.md

 That's why I kept lightweight branching in Grace.
 Create and delete branches to your heart's content.

-## On _HN_, FOSSBro761 says: _"\<something something\> M$ \<something something\>..."_

-Um, yeah, OK.
-Whatever.

-Here's what actually happened:

-Grace started as my personal 2021 pandemic lockdown side-project.
-I invented it.
-No one told me to, I just did.
-I chose .NET because it's what I know and trust.
-I chose F# because I wanted to think functionally as I explored.

-I chose to do it at all because I realized that _something_ was eventually going to replace Git, and I had some opinions about what that should be, and about what direction we should take as an industry in UX for source control.

-That's the origin story.
-Just a guy who had an idea he couldn't let go of, using good tools that he knows well, and a few tools that he's learning.

 ## What about when I'm disconnected?

 Well, you won't be able to run many Grace commands.
 And you probably won't be able to do lots of other things that you usually do.

 More and more of us rely on cloud services and connectivity to the Internet just to do our jobs.
 Think about this: if your Internet connection went down, could you continue to do your job as a developer, or would you have to stop?
-Some could keep working, but if you can't, not having a connection to your source control server is the least of your concerns compared to not having a connection to Azure or AWS or wherever your cloud stuff is.
-(Not to mention StackOverflow and your favorite search engine.)
+Some could keep working, but if you can't, not having a connection to your source control server is the least of your concerns compared to not having a connection to Azure or AWS or wherever your cloud stuff is... not to mention StackOverflow and your favorite search engine.

 With the growth of satellite Internet, we're connecting more and more of the world at high-enough bandwidth to use centralized version control without issue.
 And I'm not designing for the 0.000001% "but I'm on a flight without Internet" scenario.